Reviewing Savers Value Village (SVV) & Its Rivals

-Savers Value Village (NYSE:SVV – Get Free Report) is one of 29 publicly-traded companies in the “Miscellaneous retail” industry, but how does it contrast to its rivals?
-We will compare Savers Value Village to related companies based on the strength of its valuation, institutional ownership, dividends, earnings, analyst recommendations, risk and profitability.
+Savers Value Village (NYSE:SVV – Get Free Report) is one of 29 publicly-traded companies in the “Miscellaneous retail” industry, but how does it contrast to its peers?
+We will compare Savers Value Village to related companies based on the strength of its analyst recommendations, valuation, risk, profitability, institutional ownership, earnings and dividends.

 Valuation & Earnings

-This table compares Savers Value Village and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Savers Value Village and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue